offen/docker-volume-backup/docs/reference/index.md

 # AWS_ENDPOINT_INSECURE="false"

+# ---

 # If you wish to use self signed certificates your S3 server, you can pass
 # the location of a PEM encoded CA certificate and it will be used for
 # validating your certificates.
-# Alternatively, pass a PEM encoded string containing the certificate.
+Alternatively, pass a PEM encoded string
+# containing the certificate.
 # Example: "/path/to/cert.pem"

 # AWS_ENDPOINT_CA_CERT=""

+# ---

-# Setting this variable will change the S3 storage class header.
+# Setting a value for this key will change the S3 storage class header.
-# Defaults to using the standard class when no value is given.
+# Default behavior is to use the standard class when no value is given.
 # Example: "GLACIER"

 # AWS_STORAGE_CLASS=""

+# ---

 # Setting this variable will change the S3 default part size for the copy step.
 # This value is useful when you want to upload large files.
-# NB : While using Scaleway as S3 provider, be aware that the parts counter is set to 1.000.
+# NB: While using Scaleway as S3 provider, be aware that the parts counter is set to 1.000.
 # While Minio uses a hard coded value to 10.000.
 As a workaround, try to set a higher value.
 # Defaults to "16" (MB) if unset (from minio), you can set this value according to your needs.
 # The unit is in MB and an integer.

 # AWS_PART_SIZE="16"

-### WEBDAV STORAGE ###
+########### WEBDAV STORAGE

 # The URL of the remote WebDAV server
 # Example: "https://webdav.example.com"

 # WEBDAV_URL=""

+# ---

 # The Directory to place the backups to on the WebDAV server.
 # If the path is not present on the server it will be created.